-- Attract talented and experienced executives to join Vericel - Maintain a culture of "pay for performance" - Motivate, reward and retain executives whose knowledge, skills and performance are critical to our success - Ensure fairness among the executive management team by recognizing the contributions each executive makes to our success - Focus executive behavior on the achievement of our corporate mission and short-term and long-term corporate objectives and strategy - Align the interests of management and shareholders by providing management with longer-term incentives through equity ownership determine the allocation between cash and non-cash forms of compensation.
+- · Attract talented and experienced executives to join Vericel - Maintain a culture of "pay for performance" - · Motivate, reward and retain executives whose knowledge, skills and performance are critical to our success - Ensure fairness among the executive management team by recognizing the contributions each executive makes to our success - Focus executive behavior on the achievement of our corporate mission and short-term and long-term corporate objectives and strategy - · Align the interests of management and shareholders by providing management with longer-term incentives through equity ownership

+The Compensation Committee reviews the allocation of compensation components regularly to help ensure alignment with strategic and operating goals, competitive market practices and legislative changes.
+The Compensation Committee does not apply a specific formula to determine the allocation between cash and non-cash forms of compensation.
 Certain compensation components, such as base salaries, benefits and perquisites, are intended primarily to attract and retain qualified executives.
 Other compensation elements, such as annual and long-term incentive opportunities, are designed to motivate and reward performance.
 The annual incentive motivates named executive officers to achieve specific operating objectives for the fiscal year.
 Long-term incentives are intended to retain executives through the vesting period, reward our long-term performance and the achievement of specific financial goals and strongly align named executive officers' interests with those of shareholders.